Most Affordable Nursing Schools 2023

 Winona State University is dedicated to providing education that benefits the people and community.
 The mission of Winona State University is to provide opportunities for development and growth, in both intellectual and personal aspects, to people within the region.
 The U.S. News and World Report have ranked Winona #8 in Top Public Schools, #16 in Best Colleges for Veterans, #41 in Regional Universities Midwest, and #183 in Nursing.

-Winona State University has a long tradition of excellence in nursing education.
 Winona State’s school of nursing offers a range of degrees including two undergraduate degrees with a pre-licensure Bachelor of Science track and an RN-BSN track.
 Along with those two programs, the school has multiple graduate-level nursing programs including a Master of Science in Nurse Educator or Master of Science in Nursing/Organizational Leadership.
 You can also earn your Doctor of Nursing Practice in concentrations like family nurse practitioner, leadership innovations, adult-gerontology clinical nurse specialist, and more.
 The BSN, MSN, and DNP programs prepare students to become competent and compassionate nurses with a solid foundation in science, humanities, and professional studies.
 Nursing is a challenging profession that requires many skills.
 The faculty within each program have years of experience in the field and can give you valuable advice.
-Graduates of these programs will gain the knowledge and experience they need to be successful in their careers.

 34. University of Minnesota-Twin Cities